vaeth/mv_perl/README.md

    than only a checksum comparison, use the __find_double__ perl script of this collection).

-  This script requires Perl 5.12.
+This script requires Perl 5.8 or newer.
 The `String::Escape` and `String::ShellQuote` modules are highly recommended (although there are fallbacks which work in most cases)

 ### patchdirs-ls